jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 112 Alterations to existing buildings
 (1) A building consent authority must not grant a building consent for the alteration of an existing building, or part of an existing building, unless the building consent authority is satisfied that, after the alteration, the building will—
-  (a) comply, as nearly as is reasonably practicable , with the provisions of the building code that relate to—
+  (a) comply, as nearly as is reasonably practicable, with the provisions of the building code that relate to—
     (i) means of escape from fire; and
     (ii) access and facilities for persons with disabilities (if this is a requirement in terms of section 118); and (b) continue to comply with the other provisions of the building code to at least the same extent as before the alteration.